KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 - Finally, remember to save your work.
 *** Images

-2b.
-Use the "Line Graph" visuals to visualize the 4 days "Price Moving Average" measure created and "Price" .
-On the  Y-axis field, drag and drop "4 Days Moving Average" measure and "Price" metric While on the X-axis field, drag and drop the "date" column.
+- 2b.
+Use the "Line Graph" visuals to visualize the 4 days "Price Moving Average" measure we created and "Price" .
+- On the  Y-axis field, drag and drop "4 Days Moving Average" measure and "Price" metric While on the X-axis field, drag and drop the "date" column.

 ##### Page 3: Dynamic Crypto table showing key metrics *******Image
 3. Create a Crypto_Currency table showing tthe top 12 cryptocurrencies and their corresponding statistics at a particular time daily.Click on the the "table" visual to the top right, under visualization pane, you have an empty table in your canvas.